nucleic/enaml/docs/source/get_started/introduction.rst

 .. seealso::

-    - For an intro to the Enaml language structure, see :doc:`anatomy`.
+    - For an intro to the Enaml language structure, see the :doc:`anatomy`.

     - For advanced articles on the Enaml language and framework, see the :doc:`/dev_guides/index`.